JayDeAlmeida/CloudWalkChallenge/readme.md

   Create a script that prints a report (grouped information) for each match and a player ranking.

   Generate a report of deaths grouped by death cause for each match.

+  HOW TO RUN THE PROJECT

+Before run the project it's good to know if you have Node installed, you can use the following commands.

+node -v

+havin Node, we can run the project.

+$ cd backend
+$ yarn install # or npm install
+$ yarn dev
+it will be on the port 4000